Taking mobile video on at the edge and caching in

 The deployment of MEC can help enable new services that require high speed and low latency.
 It helps enable deployment of video caching at the MEC location, enabling better video Quality of Experience (QoE) for viewers and reduces OpEx costs of the backhaul since the content will be local.

+Figure 2.
 System architecture view of the mobile edge host

 Our MEC roadmap is well underway and further development is ongoing with customers, who are at various stages of testing or deployment.